karlu4vestas/simulation_management/VSM/description.md

 - If a simulation has 80 days to cleanup, it gets assigned the `90d` retention label:
 - If a simulation has -1 days to cleanup, it gets assigned to the `marked` retention label
 - If a simulation was produced 1 day into the cleanup round then its retention expire in 1 day (`modified_date-cleanup_round_start_date`) and will be assigned to the `next` retention label
-- if a simulation' retention is changed to `next` then then its retention expire in `cleanup_frequency` days and will be assigned the `next` retention label
+- if a simulation' retention is changed to `next` then then its retention expire in `cleanupfrequency` days and will be assigned the `next` retention label

 ### Timeline for cleanup cycle ###
 The following shows: